transmission/transmission/docs/rpc-spec.md

 1. an integer referring to a torrent id
 2. a list of torrent id numbers, SHA1 hash strings, or both
-3. a string, `recently-active`, for recently-active torrents
+3. a string, `recently_active`, for recently-active torrents

 Note that integer torrent ids are not stable across Transmission daemon restarts.
 Use torrent hashes if you need stable ids.